jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 NOTE: If you are running a Linux environment, you do not need boot2docker.  boot2docker is for Mac's and Windows.
 Instead, run `wget -qO- https://get.docker.com/ | sh` to install the latest Docker version.

-### boot2docker and Docker
+### [MacOS X or Windows] Installing VirtualBox, boot2docker, and Docker from the internet
-Install latest boot2docker (1.7+) from [the boot2docker website](http://boot2docker.io/)
+* Install latest boot2docker (1.7+) from [the boot2docker website](http://boot2docker.io/)

-* [TODO:  Add boot2docker for Mac and Windows to the USB.]
-* [TODO:  Add VirtualBox 4.3.30 for Mac and Windows to the USB.]
+### [MacOS X or Windows] Installing VirtualBox, boot2docker, and Docker from USB
+## Install VirtualBox
+* Find and open `pipeline/<operating-system>/virtualbox/VirtualBox-5.0.0-101573.dmg` or `*-Win.exe`.
+* Double-click on VirtualBox.pkg and install VirtualBox

+## Install boot2docker
+* Find and open `pipeline/<operating-system/boot2docker/Boot2Docker-1.7.1.pkg` or `docker-install.exe`
+* Install boot2docker

 Notes:
 * boot2docker is a tiny Linux VM that runs a docker daemon.  boot2docker VirtualBox VM will broker all Docker calls from your local laptop to Docker.
-Once you setup and run boot2docker all commands will be run directly from your local laptop terminal.
+* Once you setup and run boot2docker, all commands can be run directly from your local laptop terminal (not within boot2docker)
 * This is needed on MacOS X to simulate a Linux VM (using VirtualBox)
-* If you have Virtual Box already installed, it's best if you could remove it (assuming you're not using it!) boot2docker expects a certain version of VirtualBox, otherwise things get ugly
+* If you have Virtual Box already installed, it's best if you could remove it (assuming you're not using it!)
+* boot2docker expects a certain version of VirtualBox, otherwise things may get ugly
-* Installing boot2docker will also install Docker
+* Installing boot2docker will also install VirtualBox and Docker

-Initialize boot2docker with enough memory (~16GB) and disk space (~30GB)
+## Initialize boot2docker with enough memory (~16GB) and disk space (~30GB)
 ```
 macosx-laptop$ boot2docker --memory=8192 --disksize=30000 init
 macosx-laptop$ boot2docker up
 ```
-* After running boot2docker it displays the envrionment variables that need to be set.
+* After running boot2docker it displays the environment variables that need to be set.
 Be sure to use one of the methods specified (you will need to copy the actual variables from your terminal:

 ```
     export DOCKER_TLS_VERIFY=1